splunk/splunk-connect-for-snmp/docs/configuration.md

 # Configuration

-In this section we're refering to following files required to configure scheduler:
+In this section, we refer to these required files for configuring the scheduler:
 1. `scheduler-inventory.yaml`
 2. `scheduler-config.yaml`
 3. `traps-server-config.yaml`

-While installing SC4SNMP via HELM we can easily configure all of those using one point of management: `config_values.yaml`.
+When installing SC4SNMP via HELM, we can easily configure all these files from one point of management: `config_values.yaml`.
 The structure is:
 ```yaml
 files: